yaskatat/yaskatat.github.io/_pages/research.md

 ## Works in Progress

-Extreme Rainfall and Service Sector Vulnerabilities: Evidence from Frim Transactions in Uganda (with Ryu Matsuura and Anton Reinicke)
+Extreme Rainfall and Service Sector Vulnerabilities: Evidence from Frim Transactions in Uganda (with Anton Reinicke)

 <br/>
 Footloose Enough?
 Multinationals, Domestic Firms, and Job Creation in Developing Economies as Wages Rise (with Jonas Hjort, Yukiko Saito and Linda Wu)